secampbell/Wearable-clean-dataset/README.md

 </ol>
 <h2>Additional Information</h2>

-Additional information about the variables, data and transformations in the CodeBook.MD file.
+Additional information about the variables and data can be found in the CodeBook.MD file.